Lucas Havrisik: Indianapolis Colts

 On September 13, 2022, Havrisik signed with the Indianapolis Colts practice squad to compete for their starting kicker job with Chase McLaughlin.
 However just six days later, Havrisik was released from the Colts practice squad.
 On January 10, 2023, Havrisik signed a reserve/future contract with the Colts.
 He was then be waived during final roster cuts on August 27.

-Cleveland Browns (first stint)
+Cleveland Browns

 On August 30, 2023, Havrisik was signed to the Cleveland Browns' practice squad.

 Los Angeles Rams

 On October 24, 2023, Havrisik was signed to the Los Angeles Rams off of the Browns' practice squad after veteran Brett Maher was released.
 On October 29, Havrisik made his first field goal for the Rams in Week 8 against the Dallas Cowboys.
 On November 19, Havrisik made an eventual game-winning 22-yard field goal in Week 11 against the Seattle Seahawks.
 Havrisik was waived on January 1, 2024.